helya-hosseini/CMSC722-project/README.md

 cess rate are affected by changes in environmental parame- ters, such as grid size and obstacle density.
-There are 2 different implementations, deterministic and non-deterministic, each of which is implemented using gtpyhop environment.
+There are 2 different implementations, deterministic and non-deterministic, each of which is implemented using gtpyhop environment. deterministic.py -> deterministic implementation and test cases non-deterministic.py -> non-deterministic domain and test cases the txt files are some of the results plot.py plot the result written in text file